tsdat/tsdat/docs/config/aws_template.md

 # Deploying to AWS

-!!! danger
+!!! danger "AWS Admin Privileges Required"

     This deployment can only be run by AWS administrators, so we assume the user has a basic understanding of code development, Docker containers, and the AWS cloud.

 ## Overview

-The end result of this guide is a functioning pipeline in AWS that allows you to process data on-the-fly as it enters S3 buckets (Ingest applications), or on a regular cron schedule (VAP applications), and store the processed results in an output S3 bucket in a structured format.
+The goal of this guide is to help you create a functioning pipeline in AWS that allows you to process data on-the-fly as it enters S3 buckets (Ingest applications), or on a regular cron schedule (VAP applications), and store the processed results in an output S3 bucket in a structured format.

 === "Deployment result"